 Iowa HealthLink (Medicaid Managed Care)

 Resources on Managed Care

 ID Action and the Iowa DD Council created several tools to help Iowans affected by disability better understand the impacts of the 2012 Mental Health and Disability Services Redesign on their services and supports and access.
 While the system has been redesigned, there continue to be signifcant challenges, including long-term funding stability.
 This year legislation will be introduced to allow local boards of supervisors the authority to set property taxes at the level they will need to be - so some counties can decrease their levies, and others (about eight) can raise them.
-Check back for more information.
+Other legislation will be introduced to raise the state's sales tax by a penny, and dedicate a significant amount of money to buy out the locally-funded system and make it entirely state funded (but regionally managed).
+Check back for more details after the session begins.

 The Iowa Legislature passes eleven budget bills each year.
-You can find the non-partisan legislative fiscal staff analysis of each of these budgets here.
+You can find the non-partisan legislative fiscal staff analysis of each of the fiscal year 2018 budgets passed by the Legislature here.
 These "NOBAs" (Notes On Bills and Amendments) give you a summary of the budget, spreadsheets, and the actual bill with notes from staff explaining each section.
 Just make sure you use the most current version of these NOBAs!

 Governor Kim Reynolds will present her Fiscal Year 2019 budget in her first "Condition of the State" address on Tuesday, January 9, 2018 at 10 am.
 The presentation will be broadcast live on Iowa Public Television and on Iowa Public Radio.
 Check back here for information about her budget recommendations on January 9.